wilsonliaows/docs/workbot/workbot-triggers.md

 |Hint|Displayed as help in Slack|
 |Command input |This is how you configure your expected command input (parameters).
 The format for specifying input is parameter name `\[optional:true]  \[type:string, date_time or file]   \[hint:help]   \[sample:John]` E.g. `customer_id hint:customer ID sample:12789`.
 Specify one parameter per line.
 No spaces allowed in parameter name.
 Each parameter will show up as a pill available for mapping in a following step.

-Trigger has *Context* which contains useful information about command environment
+Trigger has *Context* which contains useful information about command environment.

 |Context Field   |Explanation   |
 |---|---|